AlineGenvision/Lowlands-vs_highlands-streamflow/README.md

 ## Acknowledgements

-I would like to thank my day-to-day MRes supervisor, Robert Rouse, as well as our general project coordinator, Prof. Emily Shuckburgh.
-Their guidance and support were vital to the success of this project.
-I also extend my gratitude to the AI4ER support staff, Annabelle Scott and Adriana Dote, for providing the necessary infrastructure and support.
+I would like to thank my day-to-day MRes supervisor, Robert Rouse, for giving me the opportunity to learn so many new things in a short timeframe and for his constant encouragement and insightful feedback.
+I am also greatful for the general oversight provided by Prof. Emily Shuckburgh, their combined support was vital to the success of this project.
+Additionally, I am grateful to the AI4ER support staff, Annabelle Scott and Adriana Dote, for creating a supportive environment and providing the necessary encouragement throughout the project.

 -----